rvyash/amazon-v1/README.md

 ### Steps to run the project

--> Open your terminal and then type
+`Step 1`  Open your terminal and then type
 $ git clone {https://github.com/YashV1729/amazon-v1}

 This clones the repo.

--> cd into the new folder and type
+`Step 2`  cd into the new folder and type
 $ npm install

 This installs the required dependencies

--> To run the React project.
+`Step 3` To run the React project.
 $ npm start

 You are done!
 Now you can start editing the React project in the new folder that's created.